CPK Insurance

 General Liability Insurance in Cleveland

-General Liability Insurance Risk Factors in Cleveland
+About General Liability Insurance in Cleveland, OH

 General liability insurance coverage in Ohio is designed to respond when a third party says your business caused bodily injury, property damage, or personal and advertising injury.
 In practical terms, that can mean a customer slipping at your location in Columbus, a contractor damaging a client’s property in Dayton, or an advertising claim tied to libel or copyright issues.
 The policy also includes medical payments in many cases, which can help with smaller injury claims without a lawsuit.
 Ohio does not set a state-mandated minimum for general liability, but the Ohio Department of Insurance oversees compliance, and many landlords, clients, and public contracts expect proof before business can move forward.
-For that reason, Ohio businesses often carry at least $1 million per occurrence, especially when a lease, certificate request, or contract mentions commercial general liability insurance in Ohio.
+For that reason, Ohio businesses often carry a standard per occurrence limit, especially when a lease, certificate request, or contract mentions commercial general liability insurance in Ohio.
 General liability does not replace other policies, and it is separate from workers’ compensation, which Ohio requires for most employers with at least one employee.
 It also does not change based on the state’s commercial auto rules.
 For many Ohio owners, the key value is legal defense and settlement payments up to policy limits when a covered third-party claim is filed.

 Coverage Included